 |CURT 17063 MV||14,000 LBS||1,400 LBS|

 When investing into a weight distribution hitch, we highly recommend that you choose one with sway control.
-Reducing trailer sway will make you more relaxed whilst towing because when you trailer begins to sway, it can become dangerous.
+Reducing trailer sway will make you more relaxed whilst towing because a swaying trailer can become very dangerous.

 There are two weight ratings that you must understand before purchasing a weight distribution system.
 These are Gross Trailer Weight (GTW) and Tongue Weight (TW).
 GTW is basically the gross weight of the trailer and its load, whereas TW is the weight of the trailer and cargo that is behind the rear axle of your towing vehicle.